crsz20/SDCard-Interface-STM32/README.md

 # SDCard-Interface-STM32
 An interface between the STM32 NUCLEO F446RE and a micro-SD card for storing data from sensors of the race car's dashboard.
-A project for UTD's Dallas Formula Racing.
+A Data Logger for UTD's Dallas Formula Racing.
 ***
 ## Objective:
 - [x] Implement SDIO communications